December 21, 2016

 We have other contacts through other means that we speak to on a regular basis; however, the perspective at Heavybit is most relevant to our business.

 “Conversations with other Heavybit member company founders at Rainforest QA, Gradle, and Treasure Data have been valuable at a strategic level.
 We’ve compared notes on sales engineering processes as well as challenges in the data and infrastructure space.
 Founding a company and building a business from the ground up is not for the faint of heart — and I find it useful to talk to other founders in the Heavybit community.
-I learn something every time.”
+I learn something new every time.”

 Our program is the only one of its kind to focus solely on taking developer products to market.